 her dance education as an Entertainment Business Major on a full scholarship.

-We are proud to have Veronica return to Encore and continue our traditions!
+We are proud to have Veronica to instruct at her home studio at Encore and continue our traditions!